 - Applicant institutions should register their interest by contacting THE-ICE directly at email@example.com to receive a THE-ICE Pre-accreditation Application – Institutional Profile template and further information.
 The focus of this stage is to establish the applicant institution’s credentials and likelihood to meet/align with THE-ICE Standards of Excellence.

-- In the event that the applicant institution does not, or does not yet, meet the criteria and Standards, they may be invited to apply as an Observer of THE-ICE, where they will be supported by THE-ICE Executive Team to apply for Full Membership within three (3) years.
+- In the event that the applicant institution does not, or does not yet, meet the criteria and Standards, they may be invited to apply as an Observer of THE-ICE, where they will be supported by THE-ICE Executive Team to apply for Accredited Membership within three (3) years.

-- For full details of THE-ICE Membership Schedule, click here
+- For full details of THE-ICE Membership Schedule, click here.

-- Auditor/s of THE-ICE Assessment Panel conduct a site audit, visiting the campus of the applicant institution to verify the claims made in the Full Accreditation Application.
+- Auditor/s of THE-ICE Assessment Panel conduct a site audit, visiting the campus of the applicant institution to verify the claims made in the Accreditation Application.
 This site visit will include inspections of campus facilities by THE-ICE Auditors as well as observation and meetings with the applicant institution’s teaching staff, administrative support staff, students, alumni, industry advisory board and all relevant stakeholders.
-The auditors prepare and deliver a Full Site Audit Report to the applicant institution for comments upon completion.
+The auditors will prepare and deliver a Site Audit Report to the applicant institution for comments upon completion.